giannanewby-GN/truematch-database-design/README.md

-# truematch-database-design
+# TrueMatch Database Design

-Designed and implemented a normalized relational database for a hypothetical dating platform.
-Created conceptual, logical, and physical ERDs, developed SQL schema, and wrote analytical SQL queries to answer business questions related to matchmaking, messaging, subscriptions, safety, and user engagement.
+This project demonstrates the design and implementation of a relational database for a hypothetical dating platform called TrueMatch.

+The objective was to create a scalable database capable of supporting matchmaking, messaging, subscriptions, user safety, and event participation while enabling meaningful business reporting through SQL.

+This project includes:
+- Conceptual ERD
+- Logical ERD
+- Physical ERD
+- SQL database schema
+- Sample data
+- Business intelligence SQL queries